JGLaferte/Observer/README.md

 ```
 # Ho to use ?

-* 1.Implement the Iobserver for the obervable object
+1 * Implement the Iobserver for the obervable object

 * 2.Create a new instence of Observer Manager in the observed object